Jim Boyce Memorial Scholarship

 When and how to apply

-Congratulations to the 2024 recipients!
+Congratulations to this year's recipients!

-An undergraduate student studying architecture
+An undergraduate student studying construction management

-An undergraduate student studying architecture
+An undergraduate student studying interior design

 Interview with a past JBMS winner